AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Sample:

 ```
 archiveformat = wav49               ; audio format (default = wav49)
 ```

+See the [Audio and Activity Logging](../adv-topics/archivedir.md) page for additional details on this feature.

 ### archivedatefmt=
 This option specifies the filename format used for the audio recordings in [`archivedir=`](#archivedir).
 By default, the files will use a "%Y%m%d%H%M%S" date format that maps to YYYYMMDDHHMMSS.
 If desired, you can specify any date format supported by the C function strftime(3) API.
-For more precision, you can also include the '%[n]q' format to add fractions of a second, with leading zeros.
+For more precision, you can also include the `%[n]q` format to add fractions of a second, with leading zeros.

 Sample:

 ```
 archivedatefmt = %Y%m%d%H%M%S%2q    ; date/time (time to 1/100th secs)
 ```

+See the [Audio and Activity Logging](../adv-topics/archivedir.md) page for additional details on this feature.

 ### archiveaudio=
 This option specifies whether the both the simple activity log AND audio recordings are included in [`archivedir=`](#archivedir).
-If set to "no" then only the activity log will be created (the audio recordings will not be saved).
+If set to `no` then only the activity log will be created (the audio recordings will not be saved).

 Sample:

 ```
 archiveaudio = yes                  ; enable/disable audio recordings (default = yes)
 ```

+See the [Audio and Activity Logging](../adv-topics/archivedir.md) page for additional details on this feature.

 ### beaconing=
 This option, when set to `1` will send the repeater ID at the [`idtime`](#idtime) interval, regardless of whether there was repeater activity or not.
 This feature appears to be required in the UK, but is probably illegal in the US.